ponylang/rfcs/text/0000-introduce empty ranges.md

 -9
 ```

-All of the first value lie outside the range 0..10 that the user requested the Range class to generate.
+All of these but the first value lie outside the range 0..10 that the user requested the Range class to generate.
 However, not the least based on the word *Range* -- defined by Merriam Webster as "..
 7a: a sequence, series, or scale between limits" -- the user can expect this to produce an iterator that generates all values along the *trajectory* from `min` to `max`, interspaced by `step`.
 Therefore, no sequence value should lie *outside* `[min, max)`.
-The reason that Pony currently behaves counter to this in the cases described abover as *infinite*, is that it gives precedence to the combination of `min` and `step` and the iterative relationship `idx = idx + step` to produce the sequence values, regardless of the limits `min`, `max`.
+The reason that Pony currently behaves counter to this in the cases described above as *infinite*, is that it gives precedence to the combination of `min` and `step` and the iterative relationship `idx = idx + step` to produce the sequence values, regardless of the limits `min`, `max`.
 Algorithmically, it is currently designed as if saying: I know there are no elements (the implementation actually checks for this no-progress-possible within the given bounds situation), but I will walk indefinitely in the wrong direction because you told me so and hence I am infinite.
 Beside the creation of possibly unwanted infinite loops, the current behavior also precludes the use of `Range` like in cases where the programmer *knows* and *makes use of* the fact that if the bounds (and the step) are not compatible sign-wise, the range will have zero iterations.
 As an example of what would be `expressive` use of the Range bounds, consider the following code fragment:

 ```pony